Solo Travel in Cambodia

 Choose a guest house by the Mekong riverside to escape the noise and pace of the city.
 Guest houses also act as travel agents so you can book your onward travel.

-The highlight of the country are in Siem Reap.
+The highlights of the country are in Siem Reap.
 The Hindu temples of Angkor Wat are one of the largest religious monuments in the world and were built in the 12th Century.
 It’s likely to be one of the most expensive costs you’ll encounter in Cambodia (£15 for 1 day or £25 for a 3 day pass) but a visit to these Khmer temples is simply magical especially at sunrise.

 The site is really easy to walk around and make sure you don’t miss the Ta Prohm temple (the ‘Tomb Raider’ temple) which is bound by the roots of a giant strangler fig tree, or the Bayon temple; a Buddhist temple etched with smiling bodhisattva faces.
 Angkor Wat is a UNESCO Heritage of Humanity and a living temple which is still used by many Cambodians today as a Buddhist site.